 This sleepy time blend is a classic amongst tea drinkers and has been around for over 40 years.
 It comes in not only the classic tea but also sleepytime extra, sleepytime lavender, sleepytime mint, and sleepytime honey.
 The base ingredients listed below are in all five blends.
 Though, each differs depending on flavors, such as honey or lavender.

 While this blend is a favorite amongst tea enthusiasts, its lack of “sleepy time” ingredients, make it a lesser potent option for those seeking sleep aid.
+Look how relaxed and comfortable that sleepytime bear is!
+Celestial Seasonings has been around for a long time for a reason.
+That could be you tucked up all sleepy by the fire!

 - Tilia Flowers